glasnostlinux/glasnost/README.md

 In Glasnost, you download and extract a chroot which becomes a binary repo for the target machine.
 When you use  `kiss-bup`, _any packages built for that repo are installed on the target machine._

 You can maintain multiple binary repos for any supported architecture.
+They will each have a directory in ~/.cache/kiss/bin/.

 ## Motivation
 I prefer to use hardware which does not use non-free firmware or contain monitoring processors to which I do not have access.
 I also prefer to build the packages on my system to my own requirements as needed.